danielberkompas/cloak_ecto/README.md

 end
 ```

-When Ecto writes the fields to the database, it encrypts the values into a
+When Ecto writes the fields to the database, Cloak encrypts the values into a
 binary blob, using a configured encryption algorithm chosen by you.

 ```elixir